 I will always be here to hold you when you are scared

 I won’t ever turn my back to you when you feel alone

 I will always have your back when you need me

 My partner’s rejection is not a direct reflection of my worth

-In time, you will love that self love is not outsourced.
+In time, you will learn that self-love is not outsourced.
 No one can give us self love and validation, and that’s what we need the most.
-You’ll learned to be rejected and not feel abandoned.
+You’ll learn to be rejected and not feel abandoned.

 I’ll say that again – We can all be rejected without feeling abandoned.
 Actually, we can be rejected and know it has nothing to do with our worth.

 Don’t forget – the more we detach ourselves from our attachment tendencies and we can see them as the child within us who just wants love and protection, the more we are able to work with, not against our attachment style.